Choosing the Right CPAP Mask: Nasal Cradle vs. Nasal Pillows

 It’s All About Finding the Perfect Fit!

-Ultimately, the best mask for you depends on your individual needs and preferences.
+Ultimately, your best mask depends on your needs and preferences.
 Here are some additional factors to consider:

 • Skin Sensitivity: If you have sensitive skin, a nasal cradle mask might be a better option to avoid irritation from nasal pillows.